Welcome to Elkhart County Clubhouse

 How do I join?

 Membership is open to anyone 18 or older with a history of mental illness who does not pose a current significant threat to the general safety of the clubhouse community.
-Any person diagnosed with a mental illness who attends clubhouse becomes a member for life, no dues.
+Any person diagnosed with a mental illness who attends clubhouse becomes a member without time limits and no dues.